 Winter Outerwear to Pack

-Packing the right outerwear goes without saying, but you need a warm coat, scarf, mittens or gloves and hat.
-Your shoes and boots are likely to take up most of your luggage space so choose wisely.
+Packing the right outerwear goes without saying, but you need a warm coat, scarf, mittens or gloves and a hat.
+Your shoes and boots are likely to take up most of your luggage space, so choose wisely.
 I suggest a pair of waterproof day-to-day boots, a more elegant (but still comfortable) pair of knee-high boots that you can wear with skirts and dresses and for special events pack a pair of heels.
 You can always take off your boots and wear the heels to a club or dinner.